unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - comparing goals from Powerpoint presentations (new markets, large scale, and other big words...) to actual project outcomes
 - around 1/3 of projects did improve metrics for the Powerpoint goals
-- another 1/3 didn't change the promised metrics at all or changed them neglibibly
+- another 1/3 didn't change the promised metrics at all or changed them negligibly
 - last 1/3 actually damaged the metrics